Wayne Brady relishes his Dancing with the Stars challenge - NewsBreak

 If you've been waiting for updates on a possible reunion of the Living Single cast, get in line!
 Kim Coles is way ahead of you.
 ET spoke with the comedian on Saturday at theGrio Awards' first-ever ceremony and gala at the Beverly Hilton, where she was among many of the night's stars honoring Norman Lear, Tyler Perry, Patti LaBelle and more.

+Megan Mullally Pays Tribute to ‘Will & Grace’ Costar Leslie Jordan: ‘My Heart Is Breaking’

+Megan Mullally took to Instagram on October 24 to share a touching tribute to longtime Will & Grace costar Leslie Jordan, who died at the age of 67 following a tragic car accident.
+The beloved actor and comedian starred alongside Mullally on the NBC sitcom as Beverley Leslie, the socialite...

-Star Actor, Singer & Comedian Leslie Jordan Has Passed Away At 67
+Legendary Actor and Comedian Leslie Jordan Has Died at the Age of 67

-Famed actor, singer and comedian Leslie Jordan has passed away at the age of 67, according to TMZ.
-Law enforcement said that Jordan was driving in Hollywood this morning when he suffered from an apparent medical emergency, and crashed his car into the side of a building.
-Jordan was known...
+The entertainment world is grieving the death of legendary actor and comedian Leslie Jordan.
+On Oct.
+24, the beloved performer, best known for his roles as Beverley Leslie in Will & Grace and Phil in Call Me Kat, suddenly died at 67 years old.
+Article continues below advertisement.
+What happened?...

+Why Shangela Performed With Fried Chicken Down Her Dress on Dancing With the Stars

 Nick Cannon is preparing for baby No. 11